Temple Beth El (Madison, Wisconsin): History

 Lawrence Kohn served as Education Director for 35 years, starting in 1979.
 Henry James Cargas was the first Rabbi Manfred Swarsensky Scholar at the synagogue, in 1982.

 In 2008, the Madison Jewish Community Day School opened in rented space at Temple Beth El.
 Beginning in February 2014, the synagogue hosted Beth Israel Center’s after-school services while renovations were underway at Beth Israel for six months.
 The synagogue had to postpone a planned group trip to Israel scheduled for August 2014 due to fighting in Israel.
 Rabbi Biatch said: "There's a great deal of disappointment.
 But there is optimism that we will go eventually."

-Former National Football League player Gabe Carimi and his family attended the synagogue as he grew up.
-Carimi celebrated his bar mitzvah at the synagogue, and helped in the synagogue's Hebrew school when he was in high school.

 In 2014, the synagogue had 650 member families.
 The congregation is a member of the Union for Reform Judaism.
 Its members reflect Madison’s demographic as the seat of state and county government, home of the University of Wisconsin, and a regional center for medical care, scientific research, and business.